kiarie404/Hobo-OS/README.md

 # Hobo-OS
 A kernel written in Rust

-The documentation of the project is [here](https://kiarie404.github.io/CSC-416-4TH/main_site/index.html#)
+The main website and documentation for the project are found [here](https://kiarie404.github.io/CSC-416-4TH/main_site/index.html#)